-As noted in section one, there is an international trend towards more responsibility for retirement income being passed from states and corporations to individuals.
-Along with this increased responsibility comes increased risk for the individuals concerned.
+As noted in Section One, there is an international trend towards more responsibility for retirement income being passed from states and corporations to individuals.
+Along with this increased responsibility come increased levels of risk for the individuals concerned.
 If those individuals refuse or are unable to accept new responsibilities, their risks of poor outcomes in retirement become even greater.
 Public pensions exist to address these risks, but are coming under more and more pressure.
 In most countries, a new balance is being struck between public and private funding of retirement income.

 From a public policy perspective, there is a range of responses available to help New Zealanders to save for their own retirement.
-At one end of the continuum, Governments can make saving compulsory, as discussed on page 66.
+At one end of the continuum, governments can make saving compulsory, as discussed on page 70.
 However, it seems contradictory for the state to pass over responsibility to individuals and simultaneously remove their right to exercise that responsibility.
 Compulsion transfers only risks, some of which might be better borne collectively.
 The rationale for such change becomes weaker under a compulsory system.

-Alternatively, Governments can provide incentives or soft compulsion to save.
+Alternatively, Governments can provide incentives or 'soft compulsion' to save.
 This preserves an element of individual choice and responsibility, but involves cost to the public purse, either through direct subsidy or revenue foregone.
 This cost can be significant - it has been calculated that by 2015-16 the annual cost of taxpayer contributions for private superannuation in Australia will exceed the annual cost of the pension.
 The New Zealand Government has spent more than \$4.4 billion on KiwiSaver since its inception.
 A third option is for individual saving for retirement to be entirely voluntary, with measures in place to ensure that people are financially competent and plan to suit their own circumstances and aspirations.

-The gamut of options from compulsion to a purely voluntary system is associated with increasing investment in financial information, education and advice, and greater levels of financial literacy as key elements of retirement income policies.
-137 If the suite of recommendations arising from this Review of Retirement Income Policy is accepted, they point to an increased need for individuals to take more responsibility for their own financial futures, and for consequent increases in levels of financial literacy.
+The gamut of options from compulsion to a purely voluntary system is associated with increasing investment in financial information, education and advice and greater levels of financial literacy as key elements of retirement income policy.
+If the suite of recommendations arising from this review of retirement income policy is accepted, they point to an increased need for individuals to take more responsibility for their own financial futures, and for consequent increases in levels of financial literacy.

-The case for financial literacy
+The case for Financial Literacy

-Research commissioned for this Review138 provides evidence that successful retirement planning depends strongly on an individual's level of financial literacy, of which the ability to plan is an important part.
+Research commissioned for this review provides evidence that successful retirement planning depends strongly on an individual's level of financial literacy, of which the ability to plan is an important part.

 Several studies in different countries have found that people who plan for retirement accumulate more retirement savings.
 However, until recently these studies have not been able to prove that retirement planning causes higher household wealth.
 It may be instead that possessing higher levels of wealth causes individuals to plan more for their retirement.
-Research by Lusardi and Mitchell, and van Rooij, Lusardi and Alessie and found that the direction of causality goes from retirement planning to wealth accumulation, rather than from amassing wealth to financial planning.
+Research by Lusardi and Mitchell and van Rooij, Lusardi, and Alessie has addressed this important issue and found that the direction of causality goes from retirement planning to wealth accumulation, rather than from amassing wealth to financial planning.